ShinyiOuyang/cse185-gwas-tool/README.md

 Users may also specify additional options below:
 ```
---output FILE: specifies output root file name, by default, the file will be called ourGWAS.
+--output FILE: specifies output root file name, by default, the file will be called ourgwas.out.txt.

 --maf FLOAT: a decimal number from 0-1 which specifies the minimum minor allele frequency threshold to be considered.
 By default, this value is 0.01.